 Historical Weather :

-*Temps represent average daytime highs and nighttime lows. (source: www.wunderground.com)
+*Temps represent average daytime highs and nighttime lows for the end of June. (source: www.wunderground.com)

 Working on the dig usually entails long periods of hiking and sitting.
 Also, the badlands are generally hot, dry, and sunny during the day.
 Keep that in mind when considering this dig.
 In order to break up the day we try to both prospect and work on excavations each day.
 The field day usually depends on the weather.
 If it is abnormally hot we may cut the field excavation short for the day or, in the event of rain, we may choose to go on a museum trip.
 Excavations often require the use of heavy machinery, sharp tools, etc. for proper removal of specimens.
 A safety overview will be provided at the beginning of the dig.
 You must acknowledge the natural dangers of working in a remote, arid environment, (local wildlife, dehydration, severe weather, etc.).
 Further info can be found in the Sign Up section.